nardoz-dev/LiVeSe/docs/2nddelivery/technology2.md

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/NetDiagram.png)

 This architecture does not have any particular network constraint.
 We plan to update the data on the cloud each time the LiveSe-Security variable changes.
 This choice has been made considering the nature of the system which only needs to know the last measured LiveSe-Security.
-We’ll send to the cloud only our main variable, so we thinking that the bandwidth needed by each device is minimal.
+We’ll send to the cloud only our main variable, so we think that the bandwidth needed by each device is minimal.
 Having planned a high update latency implies fewer usage of the radio that can be turned off during sleep times saving energy.

 We use LoRa communication protocol because of its low power consumption and long range.
-Its main constraint is the low bitrate but it is still suitable for our project.
+Its main constraint is the low bit rate but it is still suitable for our project.

-net ::: only 1 mss : why: